Last Updated on November 11, 2020

-Readers who have the following articles for the last two weeks may be aware of the six months and twelve-month moving average results shown for equity (Sensex, small cap funds), gold and gilts.
+Hare are the six months and twelve-month moving average results shown for equity (Sensex, small cap funds), gold and gilts.
 I strongly recommend that you read these articles first before using this tool.

 (1) Is this a good time to buy gold?
 A tactical buying strategy for gold (2) This “buy high, sell low” market timing strategy surprisingly works!
 (3) Do not use SIPs for Small Cap Mutual Funds: Try this instead!
 (4) Can we get better returns by timing entry & exit from gilt mutual funds?